What is synthetic data? Examples, use cases and benefits Exploring GPT-3 architecture

 Generative modeling vs. discriminative modeling

-Machine learning models are typically classified into discriminative models and generative models.
+Machine learning models are typically classified into discriminative and generative models.
+Both serve different purposes in ML, each with a unique approach to understanding data.

 The following is a brief rundown of major differences between the two models:

-• Generative models are used in unsupervised machine learning problems, whereas discriminative models are used for supervised learning.
+• Generative models are used in unsupervised ML problems, whereas discriminative models are used for supervised learning.

 • When given an input, discriminative models estimate the likelihood of a particular class label.
 In contrast, generative models produce fresh data samples that are similar to the training data.
 Simply put, discriminative models concentrate on label prediction, whereas generative models concentrate on modeling the distribution of data points in a data set.